Latin 4 upper: module 2

 What level is the course and do I need any particular skills?

-This is a course for students who have completed Latin 4 upper: module 1, or those who have equivalent experience.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and take part in group discussions on readings.
+You should have studied Latin 4 Lower Module 2 or have an equivalent knowledge.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.

 How will I be taught, and will there be any work outside the class?